 Robert Smith's Meltdown revisited

-Is it really less than four years since the Southbank Centre was abuzz with anticipation of Meltdown festival’s 25th edition?
+Is it really almost five years since the Southbank Centre was abuzz with anticipation of Meltdown festival’s 25th edition?

 I don't know if its down to the relentless and bombastic news cycle of the past few years; or the fact that we effectively lost two years of gig-going to the Covid-19 pandemic, but 2018 already feels so incredibly long ago.
 But when it comes to Meltdown's, it is but two curators ago; with only Nile Rodgers and the much anticipated Grace Jones in the hot seat since.